- Colorado Agricultural Experiment Station

 State Office is located at the Foothills Campus, Building 1050

 The Colorado State Forest Service (CSFS) is a service and outreach agency of the Warner College of Natural Resources and provides staffing for the Division of Forestry within the Colorado Department of Natural Resources.
-Headquartered in Fort Collins and with 19 offices throughout the state, the mission of the CSFS is to achieve stewardship of Colorado’s diverse forest environments for the benefit of present and future generations.
-The CSFS is organized into four management areas and is staffed by approximately 105 full and part-time employees and more than 30 seasonal employees.
-The CSFS administers forest management programs and projects, treating thousands of acres of forestland every year to achieve the goals of landowners, communities, and governmental agencies to improve forest health and resilience to wildfire, climate change, insects, and diseases.
-To facilitate reforestation and to increase the utilization of Colorado wood, the CSFS grows and distributes seedling trees and shrubs for conservation purposes and assists the forest products harvesting and manufacturing industries.
-The CSFS also provides forestry education and outreach to the citizens of Colorado, engaging over 320 volunteers in the accomplishment of its mission.
+Headquartered in Fort Collins and with 18 field offices throughout the state, the mission of the CSFS is "to achieve stewardship of Colorado’s diverse forest environments for the benefit of present and future generations".
+The CSFS is organized into four management areas and is staffed by approximately 105 full- and part-time employees and more than 100 seasonal employees.
+The CSFS provides forestry outreach and education and administers forest management programs and projects, treating thousands of acres of forestland every year.
+The agency works with landowners, communities, and government agencies to improve forest health and resilience to wildfire, climate change, insects, and diseases.
+The CSFS also grows and distributes seedling trees and shrubs for reforestation and other conservation purposes, and assists the forest products harvesting and manufacturing industries to increase utilization of Colorado wood. .

 - (970) 491-6308